Designated investment business

-Once we are satisfied that a firm is unable, or likely to be unable, to pay claims against it, we declare the firm in default.
+Once we are satisfied that a firm is unable, or likely to be unable, to pay claims against it, we declare the firm in default - this is the technical term we use for the firm failing.
 A declaration of default opens the way for the firm's customers to make a claim for compensation to us.

-You can search our default database to see if a firm has already been declared in default by FSCS.
+You can search our list of failed firms to see if a firm has already been declared in default by FSCS.

 To qualify for compensation investors need to be eligible under our rules, which are made by the FCA and the PRA.
 We have a duty to our levy payers to ensure that we only pay compensation for eligible claims.

 For investment claims FSCS provides protection, for example:

 - For loss arising from bad investment advice, poor investment management or misrepresentation.